keptn/lifecycle-toolkit/docs/docs/guides/metadata.md

 Common uses of this feature include:

-- adding commit id or references related to your GitOps/ CI-CD tooling
+- adding commit id or references related to your GitOps and CI-CD tooling
 - referring to different stages and actors
 (ex. who committed this change?
 In what repo?
 What is the referred ticket?
 Was it a hot fix? )